 If your gun runs out of bullets simply chuck it away.
 It’s no wonder crime is so high, with all the disposable guns lying around.
 But hey, it’s not like they cost much anyway.

 7. Good Phone Etiquette

 Good phone etiquette is hard to come across in the movies.
 Watch closely and you’ll notice that most actors never say bye before putting the phone down (the only exception is if they’re talking to their mother).
-Who are these Philistines?
+Who are these barbarians?